carbonell/ngroot/README.md

 # ngroot
-## Flexible and composable Entity Framework Agnostic Seed Library for Asp.Net Applications
+## Flexible and composable Seed Library for Asp.Net Applications

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡾⠛⠳⣄⠀⣠⣤⣤⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣧⠘⣆⣿⠟⢹⠈⠁⣿⣇⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀